DevExpress-Examples/XAF_Security_E4908/ASP.NET/DevExtreme.OData/Readme.md

 		```

 	4. The [ActionsController](/Controllers/ActionsController.cs) contains an additional methods to process permissions</br>
-	The `GetPermissions` method gathers permissions for all objects on the DevExtreme Data Grid current page and send them to the client side as part of the response:
+	The `GetPermissions` method gathers permissions for all objects on the DevExtreme Data Grid current page and sends them to the client side as part of the response:
 		```csharp
 		[HttpPost]
 		[ODataRoute("GetPermissions")]